 .05in

 {\bf {Situation 1 $-$ None of $U_1, V_1$ separates the other from $E$.}}

-This is equivalent to $U_1, U_0, V_0, V_1$ all intersecting a stable leaf $Z$ ($Z$ intersects $C$) and so that in $Z$ the flows line intersection of the above leaves with $Z$ are linearly ordered.
+This is equivalent to $U_1, U_0, V_0, V_1$ all intersecting a stable leaf $L$ ($L$ intersects $C$) and so that in $L$ the flow lines intersection of the above leaves with $L$ are linearly ordered, in the order above $U_1, U_0, V_0, V_1$ $-$ this is because the bands $W, H$ do not intersect.
 In this case the leaves $U_2, V_2$ are distinct leaves, contained in the same component of $\mt - E$, and both making a perfect fit with $E$.
-Then Theorem \ref{periodicdouble} implies that $E, U_2, V_2$ are all periodic, and left invariant by the same non trivial deck transformation $\zeta$.
-Let $\delta$ be the peridic orbit in $E$.
-We assume that $\zeta$ acts on $\delta$ moving points backwards.
+Then Theorem \ref{periodicdouble} implies that $E, U_2, V_2$ are all periodic, and left invariant by the same non trivial deck transformation $g$.
+Let $\delta$ be the periodic orbit in $E$.
+We assume that $g$ acts on $\delta$ moving points backwards.
 Then $U_2, V_2$ are connected by a pair of adjacent lozenges, denoted by $D_1, D_2$.
 The leaf $E$ is entirely contained in $\partial(D_1 \cup D_2)$.
 Let $S,S'$ be the other stable leaves which have half leaves in the boundary of $D_1, D_2$.

 Since $\ell, \alpha$ are distinct orbits in $E$, at least one of them is not the periodic orbit in $E$.
 Without loss of generality assume that $\ell$ is such an orbit.
-We depict this in Figure \ref{figure15}, a.
-Up to switching $S, S'$ assume $\wlu(\ell)$ intersects $S$.
-We consider the two quadrants at $\ell$ which contain $U_2, V_2$: let $W$ be the one that contains $\delta$ and let $Q$ the other quadrant that contains one of $U_2, V_2$.
-Suppose that $L$ enters the quadrant $W$, in which case $U_2$ intersects $S'$ $-$ notice this is not depicted in Figure \ref{figure15}, a.
+We depict this in Figure \ref{figure15} (a).
+Up to switching $S, S'$ assume that $\wlu(\ell)$ ($= U_0$) intersects $S$.
+We consider the two quadrants at $\ell$ which contain $U_2, V_2$: let $Q$ be the one that contains $\delta$ and let $Q'$ be the other quadrant that contains one of $U_2, V_2$.
+Suppose that $W$ enters the quadrant $Q$, in which case $U_2$ intersects $S'$ $-$ notice this is not depicted in Figure \ref{figure15} (a).
 Then we are in the situation of Configuration 1, which showed that this is impossible.
-Since $L$ enters $W \cup Q$ as it intersects $E_i$ which intersect $D_1 \cup D_2$, it follows that $L$ enters $Q$.
-This is what is depicted in Figure \ref{figure15}, a.
-Here $U_2$ has a half leaf contained in $Q$.
+Since $W$ enters $Q \cup Q'$ as it intersects $E_i$, which in turn intersect $D_1 \cup D_2$, it follows that $W$ enters $Q'$.
+This is what is depicted in Figure \ref{figure15} (a).
+Here $U_2$ is contained in $Q'$.